 Despite the business contraction in Ontario as a result of COVID-19, premium revenues are expected to increase throughout 2021.
 This expectation reflects growth in insurable earnings as a result of the vaccine rollout and expected recovery in the economy in 2021.
-For those employers participating in the financial relief package, the standard repayment period began on January 1, 2021 and will end June 30, 2021.
+For those employers participating in the financial relief package, the standard repayment period began on January 1, 2021 and ended June 30, 2021.
 With the ongoing impact of the pandemic still being felt by Ontario businesses, the WSIB is continuing to work with certain employers who have requested additional time for full repayment.
 The increase to financial risk as a result of COVID-19 has also been reflected in volatile investment returns.
-After ending 2020 on a strong note, with a return of 5.2% in the fourth quarter, the Insurance Fund's return declined to -0.1% in the first quarter of 2021.
-Despite the global economy remaining at risk due to the ongoing pandemic and concerns around the spread of virus variants, global equities performed relatively well in the first quarter.
-However, the positive performance from global equities was insufficient to offset negative returns from fixed income as government bond yields rose in anticipation of higher inflation expectations from a continued recovery in the global economy.
+After generating a return of 0% in the first quarter, the Insurance Fund rebounded strongly to return +4.2% in the second quarter, with all asset classes contributing positively to performance, as the global economic recovery continued to be driven by accelerating vaccination programs across much of the developed world.
+Despite ongoing worries about higher inflation and elevated equity valuations, global equity markets performed well in the second quarter behind increasing optimism for a continued recovery and strong corporate fundamentals.
+Over the year-to-date period through June 30, the Insurance Fund also returned +4.2% led by Public Markets, Diversified Markets and Private Markets, which have returned +9.3%, +5.5% and +5.2%, respectively.
+Although Fixed Income rebounded strongly in the second guarter, over the year-to-date period, it has detracted from overall returns, with a return of -3.8% due to rising government bond yields earlier in the year